Effective as of January 31, 2021.

-Personal information you provide to us.
-Personal information you may provide to us through the Service or otherwise includes:
+The personal information you provide to us.
+The personal information you may provide to us through the Service or otherwise includes:

 - Contact data, personal or business contact information such as your first and last name, email and mailing addresses, phone number, professional title and company name.